 What’s more appealing than conceiving your own motorcycle rally, that takes the scenic route through Morocco and then riding it?
 The answer is not many things apart from maybe; taking an arguably underpowered bike, which you’ve modified yourself.

-The bike you see here, is a 2018 Royal Enfield Himalyan.
+The bike you see here is a 2018 Royal Enfield Himalayan.